Freedom of press in Eritrea: Political status

 The majority of journalists have fled Eritrea due to the intimidation and arbitrary imprisonment.
 Furthermore, the journalists who have remained abide and engage in self-censorship.
 However, in 2013, a dissident group began creating and circulating an underground newspaper, Echoes of Forto, in Asmara.
 The newspaper is written by a team based both inside and outside the country.
 The disagreeing group described the paper as a pilot project, and hoped to expand it.

 Radio Erena, both run by Eritrean activists and Reporters Without Borders from Paris, was launched in 2009.
 It can be accessed through the internet, satellite, and a "call-to-listen" platform.
 Although Eritrea has one of the lowest internet infiltration rates in the world, at around 1 percent, the government still makes an effort to block many websites managed by Eritrean exiles.
 It is believed that authorities monitor e-mail communications and some users suspect that government informants track users' activity in internet cafés.

-As of 2004, foreign journalists weren't accepted in Eritrea unless they were willing to report positively about the country and its politics.
-Several journalist have entered the country undercover and on rare occasions the Eritrean president accepted to do interviews for TV channels such as Al-Jazeera or Sweden TV.
-However, in 2013 the Eritrean government decided to block Al-Jazeeera for two weeks because of its coverage of demonstrations in front of the country's embassies in different cities such as London, Rome, and Stockholm.
+As of 2004, foreign journalists were not accepted in Eritrea unless they were willing to report positively about the country and its politics.
+Several journalists have entered the country undercover and on rare occasions the Eritrean president accepted to do interviews for TV channels such as Al-Jazeera or Sweden TV.
+However, in 2013, the Eritrean government blocked Al-Jazeera for two weeks because of its coverage of demonstrations in front of the country's embassies in different cities such as London, Rome, and Stockholm.